-For individuals and sucesiones indivisas (undivided estates of deceased persons) domiciled in Argentina, the PAT shall apply at the rate of 0.5%, 0.75% or 1.25% depending on the value of the assets.

-Equity holdings or interests in Argentine companies, however, are always subject to a 0.5% rate.
+For individuals and sucesiones indivisas (undivided estates of deceased persons) domiciled in Argentina, the PAT shall apply at the rate of 0.5%.
+Equity holdings or interests in Argentine companies, however, as from fiscal year 2016, are subject to a 0.25% rate.
 The Supreme Court has recently stated that this tax does not apply to Argentine branches.
-Individuals and sucesiones indivisas (undivided estates of deceased persons) not domiciled in the Argentine Republic and non-Argentine companies are subject to this tax at the rate of 0.5% on their equity holdings or interests in Argentine companies.
+Individuals and sucesiones indivisas (undivided estates of deceased persons) not domiciled in the Argentine Republic and non-Argentine companies are subject to this tax at the rate of 0.25% on their equity holdings or interests in Argentine companies.

-Individuals and sucesiones indivisas (undivided estates of deceased persons) not domiciled in the Argentine Republic are subject to this tax at the rate of 1.25% on their other assets located in the Argentine Republic, but only if such other assets are co-owned, possessed, administered, used, enjoyed, disposed of, deposited with or otherwise under the custody of an Argentine taxpayer.
+Individuals and sucesiones indivisas (undivided estates of deceased persons) not domiciled in the Argentine Republic are subject to this tax at the rate of 0.5% on their other assets located in the Argentine Republic, but only if such other assets are co-owned, possessed, administered, used, enjoyed, disposed of, deposited with or otherwise under the custody of an Argentine taxpayer.
 Should they not be co-owned, possessed, administered, used, enjoyed, disposed of, deposited with or otherwise under the custody of an Argentine taxpayer, no personal assets tax shall apply.

-A 2.5% rate (instead of the 1.25% rate) shall apply to unexploited urban real property owned by non-Argentine companies, among others.
+A 1% rate (instead of the 0.5% rate) shall apply to unexploited urban real property owned by non-Argentine companies, among others.